AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 }
 ```

-In your code, you can use `statusUrl` and `cancelUrl` to get the latest status of your request or cancel the request.
+In your code, you can use `statusUrl` and `cancelUrl` to get the latest status of your request or to cancel the request.
 If you want, you can also use `jobId` for logging.
-Here's an example function that repeatedly poll a `statusUrl`:
+Here's an example function that repeatedly polls `statusUrl` to see when Firefly completes the job:

 ```js
 async function pollJob(jobUrl, id, token) {